KBC Group NV Makes New $66,000 Investment in Ellington Financial Inc. (NYSE:EFC)

-KBC Group NV bought a new position in Ellington Financial Inc. (NYSE:EFC – Get Rating) in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor bought 4,531 shares of the financial services provider’s stock, valued at approximately $66,000.
+KBC Group NV acquired a new position in shares of Ellington Financial Inc. (NYSE:EFC – Get Rating) during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The fund acquired 4,531 shares of the financial services provider’s stock, valued at approximately $66,000.

-Several other hedge funds and other institutional investors have also bought and sold shares of EFC.
-Mirae Asset Global Investments Co.
-Ltd. boosted its stake in Ellington Financial by 124.6% in the first quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 1,255,476 shares of the financial services provider’s stock worth $22,285,000 after buying an additional 696,392 shares in the last quarter.
-Renaissance Technologies LLC bought a new stake in Ellington Financial in the first quarter valued at approximately $4,913,000.
-First Trust Advisors LP lifted its position in Ellington Financial by 290.0% in the first quarter.
-First Trust Advisors LP now owns 364,802 shares of the financial services provider’s stock valued at $6,475,000 after purchasing an additional 271,270 shares during the last quarter.
-State Street Corp lifted its position in Ellington Financial by 15.4% in the first quarter.
-State Street Corp now owns 2,002,138 shares of the financial services provider’s stock valued at $35,823,000 after purchasing an additional 266,573 shares during the last quarter.
-Finally, Bridgecreek Investment Management LLC lifted its position in Ellington Financial by 591.6% in the first quarter.
-Bridgecreek Investment Management LLC now owns 297,400 shares of the financial services provider’s stock valued at $5,279,000 after purchasing an additional 254,400 shares during the last quarter.
-Hedge funds and other institutional investors own 54.41% of the company’s stock.
+Several other institutional investors and hedge funds have also recently added to or reduced their stakes in EFC.
+Seelaus Asset Management LLC purchased a new position in Ellington Financial during the 1st quarter worth approximately $222,000.
+Zurcher Kantonalbank Zurich Cantonalbank grew its position in Ellington Financial by 82.6% during the 1st quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 7,245 shares of the financial services provider’s stock worth $129,000 after purchasing an additional 3,277 shares in the last quarter.
+Oregon Public Employees Retirement Fund boosted its stake in shares of Ellington Financial by 12.6% during the 1st quarter.
+Oregon Public Employees Retirement Fund now owns 20,644 shares of the financial services provider’s stock valued at $366,000 after buying an additional 2,311 shares during the period.
+Envestnet Asset Management Inc. boosted its stake in shares of Ellington Financial by 6.5% during the 1st quarter.
+Envestnet Asset Management Inc. now owns 25,122 shares of the financial services provider’s stock valued at $446,000 after buying an additional 1,528 shares during the period.
+Finally, Victory Capital Management Inc. acquired a new stake in shares of Ellington Financial during the 1st quarter valued at $199,000.
+54.41% of the stock is currently owned by hedge funds and other institutional investors.

 Ellington Financial Dividend Announcement

-The company also recently disclosed a monthly dividend, which will be paid on Friday, November 25th.
-Shareholders of record on Monday, October 31st will be issued a $0.15 dividend.
+The firm also recently announced a monthly dividend, which will be paid on Friday, November 25th.
+Investors of record on Monday, October 31st will be paid a $0.15 dividend.
 The ex-dividend date is Friday, October 28th.
 This represents a $1.80 dividend on an annualized basis and a yield of 14.74%.
-Ellington Financial’s dividend payout ratio (DPR) is -782.61%.
+Ellington Financial’s payout ratio is currently -782.61%.

 Ellington Financial Inc, through its subsidiary, Ellington Financial Operating Partnership LLC, acquires and manages mortgage-related, consumer-related, corporate-related, and other financial assets in the United States.
 The company acquires and manages residential mortgage-backed securities (RMBS) backed by prime jumbo, Alt-A, manufactured housing, and subprime residential mortgage loans; RMBS for which the principal and interest payments are guaranteed by the U.S.